 Most shopping sites have a multi-step shopping approach.
 Sticky sessions can help you keep your IP address consistent while preserving the shopper's identity from the login page to the checkout page.

 2. Perform SEO Audits

 Sticky Proxies can help search engine web scrapers identify top-ranking pages on a single site.
 The audit can extract top-ranking keywords, link data and many more.

 Web scraping data can help you define how social media algorithms rank certain profiles higher than others.
 One advantage is that a static proxy lets you get data from various social media accounts using one IP address to crawl each account.

 Sticky IP addresses can help you avoid bans on social media advertising accounts.
-This is the main difference when using static vs rotating proxies.
-Users prefer sticky sessions to scrape competitors' social ads and social media posts since it can help avoid bans on social media advertising accounts.
+That is the main difference when using static vs. rotating proxies.
+Users prefer sticky sessions to scrape competitors' social ads and social media posts since it can help avoid bans.